-Choose the right QR code for the job
+Choose the right QR code feature

 A practical feature map for QR codes used in the real world.